polytypic/Recalled/README.md

 changes in the input data.

-Instead of having a program whose run time is proportional to the whole input to output translation, the Recalled version of the program has *time complexity proportional to the changes*.
+Instead of having a program whose run time is proportional to the whole input to output translation, the Recalled version of the program has *run time proportional to the changes*.

 ## Download